Witch Hazel For Acne: A Natural Source of Topical Antioxidants

 Side effects were minimal, and the tolerability was judged to be “very good”.

 The scientists even speculated that witch hazel doubles up with wound healing properties.
-The anti-ageing could have been caused by “the healing promoting action of the hamamelis (witch hazel) distillate contained in the ointment“, with a potential happy consequence of old and dying pimples healing faster.
+The anti-ageing could have been caused by “the healing promoting action of the hamamelis (witch hazel) distillate contained in the ointment“.
+If true, these powers could extend to your old and dying pimples.

 Witch hazel is strongly anti-inflammatory

-Another strong point is that witch hazel can put inflammatory chemicals out of business, including acne-causing villains like interleukin-8, IL-6, and TNF-a.
+Another strong point is that witch hazel can put inflammatory chemicals out of business, including the acne-causing interleukin-8, IL-6, and TNF-a.

-Our first study (performed in 1998) combined witch hazel with aftersun lotion to create a 10% witch hazel solution, and tested it against several other aftersun lotions which didn’t contain WH.
+Our first study (performed in 1998) combined witch hazel with aftersun lotion to create a 10% witch hazel solution, and tested it against several regular aftersun lotions.
 The subjects were 30 healthy volunteers with mild sunburn.

 7 hours after the initial burning, the witch hazel suppressed the painful symptoms by a healthy 20%.
-48 hours later, this had improved to 27%.
+After 48 hours, this had improved to 27%.
 Meanwhile, the other lotions achieved a mere 11-15%.

-According to the scientists: “Significant differences were noted between hamamelis and these lotions“.
-A 1993 study also demonstrated the power of witch hazel against sunlight-induced inflammation, reaching the promising conclusion that “The results provide evidence for the topical use of hamamelis distillate for… minor inflammatory skin diseases“.
+A 1993 study also found that witch hazel shielded the skin from sunlight, reaching the promising conclusion that “The results provide evidence for the topical use of hamamelis distillate for… minor inflammatory skin diseases“.
 Acne vulgaris is exactly that: a minor inflammatory disease.

 More recently, a 2001 study irritated some people’s skin deliberately with sodium lauryl sulphate, a controversial ingredient in many shampoos and personal care products.
 SLS is often blamed for causing acne itself, and the scientists applied it to the forearms of 15 healthy volunteers.

 After 15 days, the witch hazel significantly reduced skin redness, beating several remedies which didn’t include it.
-The anti-inflammatory properties were comparable to the pharmaceutical drug hydrocortisone, which was also tested.
+Its anti-inflammatory properties were comparable to the pharmaceutical drug hydrocortisone, which was also tested.

 The history looks promising for acne

-Studies are great, but the simplest way to covert to witch hazel fandom would be to simply walk into a Native American campsite 500 years ago.
+Studies are great, but the simplest way to become a witch hazel convert would be to walk into a Native American campsite 500 years ago.

 Stories are endless; the Osage tribe of the Midwest used witch hazel bark to treat sores and skin ulcers, and the Iroquoi brewed a hot tea to treat dysentery, colds and coughs.
 The Great Plains Potawatomi tribe even steamed the twigs over hot rocks in their sweat lodges to soothe sore muscles.